 - All debt incurred during the capital project was paid off.

-- The Board calls the membership and the community to identify DHS’s role in the continuing evolution of the implementation of the MAiD legislation.
-A statement for ITH is agreed upon and the work at ITH continues as status quo.
+- The Board called the membership and the community to identify DHS’s role in the continuing evolution of the implementation of the Medical Assistance in Dying (MAiD) legislation.
+The Board informed Fraser Health that the Society will continue to transfer patients requesting assisted death to another venue for the procedure.